hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 "Thus, a client should first make an IXFR query using UDP."

-So there may be a forth step above where the client falls back to IXFR over TCP.
+So there may be a forth step above where the client falls back to IXFR-over-TCP.
 There may also be a forth step where the secondary must fall back to AXFR because e.g. the primary does not support IXFR.